Visual Servoing Approach for Autonomous UAV Landing on a Moving Vehicle: Background and Relevant Research

-A review of the existing research work reveals several approaches to solve this problem.
-One of the earliest vision-based approaches introduced an image moment-based method to land a scale helicopter on a static landing pad that has a distinct geometric shape \cite{Saripalli2003}.
-This work further extends to the landing of the helicopter on a moving target \cite{Saripalli2006}.
-However, a limitation of the approach is that it tracks the target in a single dimension and the image data is processed offboard.
+A review of the existing research reveals several approaches to solving this problem.
+One of the earliest vision-based approaches introduced an image moment-based method to land a scale helicopter on a static landing pad that has a distinct geometric shape~\cite{Saripalli2003}.
+This work further extends to the helicopter landing on a moving target~\cite{Saripalli2006}.
+However, a limitation of the approach is that it tracks the target in a single dimension, and the image data are processed offboard.

-A more recent work tries to land a quadcopter on top of a ground vehicle traveling at high speed using an AprilTag fiducial marker for landing pad detection \cite{leny2017}.
+A more recent work tries to land a quadcopter on top of a ground vehicle traveling at high speed using an AprilTag fiducial marker for landing pad detection~\cite{leny2017}.
 They devise a combination of Proportional Navigation (PN) guidance and Proportional-Derivative (PD) control to execute the task.
-The UAV can land on a target moving at up to $50$~km/h ($13.89$~m/s).
+The UAV has landed on a target moving at up to $50$~km/h ($13.89$~m/s).
 However, the PN guidance strategy used to approach the target has to rely on the wireless transmission of GPS and IMU measurements from the ground vehicle to the UAV, which is impractical in most applications.
-Also, two cameras are used for the final approach to detect the AprilTag from far and near.
+In addition, two cameras are used for the final approach to detect the AprilTag from far and near.

-Visual servo control is another approach that can be applied to this problem.
-In \cite{dlee2012}, it is used to generate a velocity reference command to the lower level controller of a quadrotor, guiding the vehicle to a target landing pad moving at $0.07$~m/s.
-It is computationally cheaper to compute the control signals in image space as compared to 3D space.
-However, this work relies on offboard computing as well as a VICON motion capture system for very accurate position feedback during its patrol to search for the target.
+Visual servoing control is another approach that can be applied to this problem.
+In~\cite{dlee2012}, it is used to generate a velocity reference command to the lower level controller of a quadrotor, guiding the vehicle to a target landing pad moving at $0.07$~m/s.
+It is computationally cheaper to compute the control signals in image space than in 3D space.
+However, this work relies on offboard computing as well as a VICON motion capture system for accurate position feedback during its patrol to search for the target.
+Another closed-loop approach for landing was proposed in~\cite{9093162}.
+In this paper, the authors presented a landing vector field.
+Unlike visual servoing, the method's main advantage is that the vector field can enforce the shape of the vehicle's trajectory during landing.
+In addition, different from visual servoing, the 3D localization of the UAV is necessary.